 To give a listening ear and to find a shoulder to cry on.

-It’s about sharing responsibilities, taking an extra duty on board and shedding some overburden and nerve reckoning chore.
+It’s about sharing responsibilities, taking an extra duty on board and shedding a nerve reckoning chore.

-It’s perhaps about becoming wiser together, by communicating every emotion when being wise, silly or absurd with a touch of care.
+It’s perhaps about becoming wiser together, by communicating every emotion.

 Where the differences are cherished.

 Where there are love, trust and healthy kids who have more exposure and few concerns to deal with, later on in life.

 As ultimately, it was never meant to be two separate ideal worlds or doll houses.